Football Archaeology

 Marching bands and other school groups later adopted them.
 Regardless of whether they wore a sweater or a jacket, there was nothing like a proud prepster or collegian on the day they wore their new honor garment around town for the first time.

 Subscribe for free and never miss a story.
-If you are a regular reader, consider a paid subscription to support my work.
+Regular readers, please consider a paid subscription or make a small donation by buying me a coffee.